Pierre Forgeot: Later career (1936–56)

 Forgeot became president of the French subsidiary of Hispano-Suiza.

 After the outbreak of the Spanish Civil War in July 1936 he arranged for the Mateu family, owners of the Spanish parent, to move to France.

 From there Miquel Mateu went to Burgos to report to General Francisco Franco.

 Under the law of 1936 the French subsidiary of Hispano-Suiza was obliged to concentrate on making war material for the French forces.

 The French company ceased automobile manufacture and concentrated on production of aircraft engines.

 A wind tunnel was built in Bois-Colombes for testing engines.

 Forgeot objected to interference in the company operations by the Minister for Industrial Production.

 On 10 March 1938 Léon Blum came back into power.

 In response to the recent Anschluss, Blum was committed to national defense and wanted to boost armaments production.

 In the last week of March there were strikes in a number of aviation and metalworking factories in the Paris region.

 The CGT leaders had accepted a shift system but were willing to work longer hours in the aviation industry as long as they earned overtime pay for anything over 40 hours per week.

 Forgeot wanted to keep the single-shift system, but with a 48-hour week.

 Eventually a compromise agreement was reached on 12 April 1938 after Blum had been forced out of office.

 During World War II (1939–45) Forgeot replaced Raoul Dautry as president of the Hispano-Suiza operating company when Dautry was named Minister of Armaments in September 1939.

 In January 1940 Forgeot met Henri Queuille on 5 January 1940 and expressed optimism about the superiority of the French fighter aircraft and the new turbo-charged engines.

 After the German invasion of France Forgeot was directed on 10 September 1940 to continue the Hispano-Suiza operations in the occupied zone.

 He replied that he had refused and continued to refuse to make war materials – airplane engines, cannons and munitions – for the German authorities.

 He proposed to turn over the factories to the French state, at no charge, and they could use them as they saw fit.

 In December 1940 Forgeot resigned from the presidency of the manufacturing company, but retained the presidency of the French holding company.

-Pierre Forgeot died on 30 June 1956 in Paris aged 68.
+Forgeot died on 30 June 1956 in Paris aged 68.